 Vassilis Paipais holds a PhD in International Relations.
 His work focuses on International Relations theory and the conditions of self-reflexivity surrounding critical discourses in international relations.
 He also works on the role of post-secular ideas in international political theory.

-Monica Poletti holds a PhD in (Political) Sociology and is a visiting fellow at LSE’s European Institute.
-Her research interests include Euroscepticism, media and public opinion analysis, political participation, electoral behaviour and Italian politics.
+Monica Poletti holds a PhD in (Political) Sociology and is an ESRC Research Fellow at the School of Politics and IR of Queen Mary University of London.
+Her research interests include Euroscepticism, media and public opinion analysis, UK party membership, political participation, electoral behaviour and Italian politics.

 Henry Radice holds a PhD in International Relations and is Research Manager of the Justice and Security Research Programme at LSE.
 His research interests include the international political theory of common humanity, humanitarianism, solidarity and climate change.